Positive Definite Matrices

 Property 6: The determinant of a positive definite matrix is positive.
 Furthermore, a positive semidefinite matrix is positive definite if and only if it is invertible.

 Proof: The first assertion follows from Property 1 of Eigenvalues and Eigenvectors and Property 5.
-The second follows from the first and Property 4 of Linear Independent Vectors.
+The second follows from the first and Property 4 of Determinant of a Square Matrix.

-Observation: If A is a positive semidefinite matrix, it is symmetric, and so it makes sense to speak about the spectral decomposition of A.
+Observation: A positive semidefinite matrix A is symmetric, and so it makes sense to speak about the spectral decomposition of A.

 Definition 2: If A is a positive semidefinite matrix, then the square root of A, denoted A½, is defined to be the n × n matrix CD½CT where C is as defined in Definition 1 of Symmetric matrices and D½ is the diagonal matrix whose main diagonal consists of \sqrt \lambda_1, …, \sqrt \lambda_n.